plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** someone specified by the person to be replaced; or
 - **(b)** for Facilitator, the acting Secretary of the Cercle, and for Secretary, the acting Facilitator of the Cercle;
-- **(c)** the Cercle Lead of the Cercle, or, if there are multiple Cercle Leads, the first one to declare themselves acting as surrogate; or
+- **(c)** the Premier Lien of the Cercle, or, if there are multiple Premiers Liens, the first one to declare themselves acting as surrogate; or
 - **(d)** the first Cercle Member to declare themselves acting as surrogate.